cs1302uga/cs1302-genlistadt/README.md

 In this project, you are tasked with implementing a generic list interface `GenList<T>` that provides stream-like functionality.
 Your implementation must use a linked list as the internal storage for the list.
-Each node of the linked list should contain a generic type object along with a pointer to another node.
-The provided jar file does not contain the generic node class.
+Each node of the linked list should contain a generic type object along with a pointer to another node of the same type.
+The provided JAR file does not contain the generic node class.
 However, you are welcome to use any code you created in a class exercise as long as you can explain any part of the code, if asked to do so.